 All members of the student's Faculty Advisory Committee must vote to pass or fail.
+Ballots must be cast on the basis of the entire exam, including both written and oral.
 Any other members of the Horticulture Graduate Faculty or minor program may be present, ask questions, but may not vote, except with prior permission of the Program Director of the Horticulture Graduate Program.
 In any case, faculty wishing to vote must be in attendance during all of the examination and must have participated in the assessment of the student's examination work.
-If a faculty member wish to vote must leave the room or the online session during the examination or balloting discussion, the examination or discussion is to be recessed until said member returns.
+If a faculty member who wishes to vote must leave the room or the online session during the examination or balloting discussion, the examination or discussion is to be recessed until said member returns.
 The student shall pass if a minimum of three-fourths of those voting so indicate (if only 3 voting examiners, 3 passing votes are required to pass).
 In situations in which faculty participate over videoconference, actual signed ballots must be sent to the Major Advisor immediately following the exam via confidential fax or via email as a PDF file.
 No other format is acceptable to the Graduate School.
 The Major Advisor should include these ballots in the packet sent to the Graduate School.